-We’re going into the holiday season and for publishers that means opportunity.
-The holidays are the most wonderful time of the year because it’s when you get the most traffic, it’s when ad providers spend the majority of their budgets for the best ads.
-It really is the most wonderful time of the year and it’s when you can make the most money on your blog.
-The trick is getting the most value from each person who comes to your site.
+As we get closer to the holidays, publishers are not just busy planning the festivities, but capitalizing on the monetization opportunities that spark during the holiday seasons.
+The holidays are the most wonderful time of the year because it’s when you get the most traffic, and when ad providers spend the majority of their budgets for the best ads.
+It really is the most wonderful time of the year and it’s when you can make the most money on your site.
+The trick is getting the most value from each viewer.

 One of the most important things that you can do is make your site “sticky”.
-People are going to come and visit your site, how will you keep them there and have them click around your site for a while?
-We spoke with Camille of the Six Sisters Stuff to see what publishers should do right now to prepare for blogging’s busiest season.
+People are going to come and visit your site, now you just have to keep them there.
+We spoke with Camille of the Six Sisters Stuff to see what publishers should do right now to prepare for a publishers busiest season.

-We’ve put together 7 ways you can prepare your site for the holidays so that you can focus on doing a little bit each day.
-This way it won’t get too overwhelming and you’ll be ready for the extra traffic and higher eCPM’s coming to you during the holidays!
-Here are 7 days of blog tasks!
+We’ve put together 7 ways you can prepare your site for the holidays so that you can get the post out of your monetization strategy.
+By implementing these steps you will be prepared for the extra surge in traffic and higher eCPM’s coming to you during the holidays.

 Feature your most popular posts.
 In our sidebar, we have our most popular posts listed- it’s an easy plug-in/widget that you can find on both Blogger and WordPress.
 We hope that people will see something that they like and click on it.
 There’s also social proof–it shows what other people love on the site.